kth-step/HolBA/README.md

 Notice that this sequence is exemplary and it is possible to selectively run the `install_*.sh` scripts for the components that are desired.
 The script `${HOLBA_OPT_DIR}/env.sh` is generated and contains all variables for components which can be found in `${HOLBA_OPT_DIR}` or are available in the shell when `install_mk_env.sh` runs.

-## Branch policy

-### tags

-tags should have as many **completed features** as possible:
- - no cheat
- - must correctly compile
- - self tests must succeed
- - code should be tested

-Follow these instructions whenever you merge to master:
-  - `grep` for "cheat"
-  - check that the `README` is up to date (especially tool status)
-  - find a reviewer for your Pull Request

-### `master` branch

-`master` is the branch where every feature is available, but not necessarily finalized:
-  - Can cheat, but has to be avoided
-  - Code should not be be commented out
-  - **Holmake must work**
-  - bug-fixes are ok
-  - 1 review is needed in order to merge into `master`

-However, **no development happens on this branch**, but rather on separate feature branches.

-**In order to prevent mayhem**, define good interfaces for your code, so that development won't break existing code.

-### Feature branches

-Every "somewhat" working tool should be available in the `master` branch, but new features or any development must go on new branches prefixed with `dev_`.
- - branch names must be short and explicit (prefer explicit over short)
- - every feature branch should involve small developments
- - rebase feature branches on `master` **often**, by using `git rebase` or `git merge`
- - **merge feature branches on `master` often**: work on small features

-Some rules for feature branches:
- - commits in a feature branch must compile, unless explicitly stated in commit message (with the prefix `[WIP] ...` for instance)
- - further subbranch to do implementation experiments (keep them small)

-If you want to violate the rules for temporary development or experiments (only for feature branches):
-  1. Fork
-  2. Do a good mess
-  3. Merge in feature branch after history rewrite

 ## Folders and organization